Table of contents

 Achieving digital transformation is not just about introducing digital transformation technologies.
 The underlying infrastructure facilitates the information flow key to the front-end digital transformation journey.
 So, it’s important to modernize your legacy infrastructure to support digital transformation strategies.

-What we have to understand is that the world has become increasingly interconnected.
+We have to understand that the world has become increasingly interconnected.
 Given the digital transformation strategies that have fostered digital innovation, change is happening faster than ever.
-These digital transformation trends are difficult to cope with, and the companies that have their hand’s complete rope in MSPs, such as Veritis, to execute digital transformation strategies.
+These digital transformation trends are difficult to cope with, and the companies that have their hands complete rope in MSPs, such as Veritis, to execute digital transformation strategies.

-Microservice architecture, APIs, and DevOps can be helpful for continuous integration and delivery, resulting in shorter release cycles.
+Microservice architecture, APIs, and DevOps can help with continuous integration and delivery, resulting in shorter release cycles.

 4) Operating Model